idio-lang/DIPS/source/implementing-idio/compound-types/hash-tables.rst

       allocated internal array.
 The actual size is likely to be some function of the smallest :samp:`2**n - 1` that is greater than or equal to :samp:`{size}`.

+      The ``eqv?`` equivalence function is nearly useless, on reflection.
+The problem is not that ``eqv?`` doesn't work but rather that whilst ``1`` and ``1.0`` are equivalent according to ``eqv?`` they will be hashed differently because they are different types, meaning they will most likely land in different buckets and therefore there is unlikely to be anything to be ``eqv?`` against in the found chain.

+      I'm leaving it in because 1) I can and b) someone might derive a hashing function where two numbers that would be ``eqv?`` generate the same hash value.

 :samp:`hash-equivalence-function {hash}`